mienotakehiko/fais2024_summer/README.md

 # fais2024_summer

-・This folder contains the needed material to reproduce our case-studies.
+・This folder contains the needed material to reproduce our case-studies.　<br>
 ・Models can be validated using the latest Tamarin prover.